 ABOUT OUR PRODUCTS

-Northern Poles and Thatching is a supplier of H4 Treated Poles and Thatching material in the north of Pretoria.
-We supply Treated Timber and Wooden Poles, as well as Thatching Grass and Cape Reed, Fibreglass Ridging and all hardware necessary for building a thatched roof or lapa.
+Northern Poles and Thatching is a pole yard and supplier of H4 Treated Poles and Thatching material in the north of Pretoria.
+We supply Treated Timber and Wooden Poles, as well as Thatching Grass and Cape Reed, Fibreglass Ridging and all hardware necessary for building a thatched roof or lapas.

 Beware of cheap imitations!